aalexlu/content/ACurrent/Sociolinguistics/7 Variation and style - Challenges to "attention" model, audience design.md

 	1. A teacher scolding a student for teasing his or her classmate (student addressee, other student auditor, everyone else overhearer or auditor)
 2. Two friends gossiping at a campus cafe (friend addressee, overhearers, eavesdroppers)
 3. A politician answering a moderator’s question at a debate
-4. A politician practicing a campaign speech with staff members ()
+4. A politician practicing a campaign speech with staff members (maybe direct auditors which are campaign staff, real audience later)

+#### Discussion
+1. How can we account for the style stratification of (r) in Labov's NYC study in the framework of audience design?
+	- For the casual style, the addressee was often someone who was not the interviewer
+	-
+2. Does audience design explanation "buy us anything" over the *attention to speeech* explanation for (r) stratification?
+3. Are there other variables that, if they are involved in style shifting, would more clearly illustrate *audience design* than *attention to speech*?
+	- bilingualism, not necessarily attention

 ---